SolarNetwork/solarnode-handbook/docs/users/setup-app/settings/components.md

 station, all of which use the Modbus protocol.
 To do that you would configure three _instances_ of the Modbus Device component, one for each device.

-!!! note "Not seeing the expected components "
+!!! note "Not seeing the expected components?"
     If you do not see a component you are looking for, you probably need to install the package that provides it.
     You can install packages on the [System > Packages][packages].

-    For example, to add Modbus components install the ```solarnode-app-modbus``` package.
+    For example, to add Modbus components install the `solarnode-app-modbus` package.

 <figure markdown>
   ![Settings components list](../../../images/users/setup/settings-components@2x.png){width=863}